What Information We Collect

-Device information.
-When you use one of srnd.org's electronic services, we collect information which can be used to uniquely identify your device.
+- Device information.
+When you use one of SRND's electronic services, we collect information which can be used to uniquely identify your device.

-Location information.
-When you use our electronic or physical services, we collect information about your physical location.
+- Location information.
+When you use our electronic or physical services, we collect information about which city you live in.
 We request explicit permission before collecting location data more precise than your city.